 Since then, Llanez has continued to impress with Wolfsburg’s U-19 team as part of a large contingent of American players in Germany.

 “I’ve got to thank Christian Pulisic,” Llanez said.
 “He was a big part of it.
 If he didn’t go out there to Europe and did what he did he wouldn’t be where he’s at right now.
 He’s a big part of it.
 I feel like he’s helped a lot of Americans and I’m there now so hopefully everything goes well for me just the way like him.”

 While he is hoping to follow a path similar to the one previously blazed by Pulisic, Llanez is also hoping to succeed in order to reward the parents who sacrificed so much for him, and the father who believed he could be a professional soccer player even before his son believed it.

 “I almost quit soccer because of him,” Llanez said of his father, Ulysses Llanez Sr. “I was like 8 or 9, he was pushing me like to the point where I didn’t want to play anymore.
 He was putting too much pressure on me.
 It would be soccer, soccer, soccer.
 You know when you’re little you’re just trying to have fun.
 But I feel like my dad has helped me a lot.
 If it wasn’t for him I wouldn’t be the player I am now, mentally and physically.
 All the training and all the hard work, I owe to him.”

-Having endured the early struggles, and homesickness, Llanez has reached 2020 with some serious momentum.
+Having endured the early struggles, and homesickness, Llanez has moved through 2020 with some serious momentum.
 Instead of doubts, Llanez’s head is filled with goals and targets that seem more attainable by the day.